jcniabemr/bioinformaticsTools/README.md

 6.) renameContigs.py: For renaming contigs in a fasta file.
 Contigs will be renamed to any string given adter the --contigName flag

 	python renameConigs.py --assembly x.fasta --contigName contig

+7.) genomeToReads.py: For cutting an assmebled genome into reads of specified length and step.

+	python genomeToReads.py --g genome.fasta --readL 300 --readS 50